carcasanchez/QuestManager/README.md

 }

-¿Remember the Trigger and Steps I have commented before?
+Remember the Trigger and Steps I have commented before?
 Those are Events.
 Our Quest class rewrites as:

 Class Quest
 {